Apple warns iPhone users of new spyware attack - ExBulletin

 Apple has issued a new spyware warning after it found that iPhone users in 92 countries were targeted by an attack.
 Apple users were informed about the attack via a notification email seen by Reuters.

-Victims of the spyware attack located in India and 91 other countries were told that an adversary had attempted to compromise their iPhones remotely.
+In India and 91 other countries, victims of spyware attacks were informed that an enemy had attempted to compromise their iPhones remotely.

 Apple has issued a new spyware alert after iPhone users in 92 countries were found to be infected with spyware. [+] Become a target of attack.